komondor/raycast-routines/Readme.md

 # Raycast routine

-A collection of miscellanous raycast scripts
+A collection of miscellanous raycast scripts:

-## Utilities

 [repo](#repo) github repo to pdf
 [sampling](#sampling) youtube to wav